brianschubert/Advent-Of-Rust/readme.md

 v.136.0 (2018 edition).
 All solutions for the 2018 event were compiled with Rust v1.36.0 (2018 edition) from the start.

+Solutions written for Aoc 2018 are formatted with the standard [rust-fmt](https://github.com/rust-lang/rustfmt) tool.
+Those for Aoc 2015 adn 2016 follow a personal style.

 ## Running a Solution

 Solutions may be run using cargo with the following format: